Les Houches lectures on non-perturbative Seiberg-Witten geometry: Non-perturbative partition functions and exact WKB analysis

 \subsection{Exact WKB analysis and open discs}

-Let us, however, first explain the appearance of the non-perturbative partition function $Z^{\zeta}_\alpha(\mathbf{z}, \epsilon)$ in the context of the { \hypertarget{exactWKB} {\textbf{exact WKB analysis}}}, introduced in Kohei Iwaki's lectures as well in Marcos Mari\~{n}o's book \cite{Marino-AQM}.
-We restrict ourselves to the case when the moduli space $C_\mathbf{z}$ of deformations of the 2d theory $T_\mathbf{z}$ is complex 1-dimensional, since the exact WKB analysis is best developed then.
+Let us, however, first explain the appearance of the non-perturbative partition function $Z^{\zeta}_\alpha(\mathbf{z}, \epsilon)$ in the context of the { \hypertarget{exactWKB} {\textbf{exact WKB analysis}}}, introduced in Kohei Iwaki's lectures as well in Marcos Mari\~{n}o's book \cite{Marino-AQM}.\footnote{Some of the classic papers in this area are \cite{AIHPA_1983__39_3_211_0, DelabaerePham1999} and a great introductory book is \cite{KawaiTakei2005}.
+The relation between the exact WKB analysis and cluster algebras was made precise in \cite{iwaki2014exact} and the relation between the exact WKB analysis and $\mathcal{W}$-abelianisation was established in \cite{Hollands:2019wbr}.} We restrict ourselves to the case when the moduli space $C_\mathbf{z}$ of deformations of the 2d theory $T_\mathbf{z}$ is complex 1-dimensional, since the exact WKB analysis is best developed then.

 So let us fix a (possibly punctured) Riemann surface $C$ together with a spin structure (i.e.~a choice of square-root of the canonical bundle $K_C$ on $C$), as well as a { \textbf{Schr\"odinger operator}} $d_\epsilon$ on $C$.
 The Schr\"odinger operator is a linear scalar differential operator, or more precisely, an $SL(N)$-{ \textbf{oper connection}} on $C$.
 That is, the Schr\"odinger operator $d_\epsilon$ can locally be written in the form